Tuesday, February 2, 2016

 When onomatopoeia goes bad...

-I have read many a comic book in my lifetime, but never have I seen "PLOP!" used regarding a candy bar (perhaps I was reading the wrong comics?).
+I have read many a comic book in my lifetime, but never have I seen "PLOPP!" used regarding a candy bar (perhaps I was reading the wrong comics?).
 I know what you're thinking: surely "Plopp" has some clever meaning in Swedish which brings logic to the lunacy!
 Sadly, it does not.
 Look "plopp" up in your favorite Swedish dictionary (we've all got our favorite), and you will find that it translates to "plop."

 That is correct, dear reader(s): the Plopp's name is nothing but a lousy use of onomatopoeia.
 Maybe it refers to the sound the bar makes when dropped.
 Maybe it is the sound of surrender in the naming of chocolate products.
 Sweden has come up with some pretty lame names for their sugary goods, but this one may take the cake (mmm... cake).
 Think of the word "plop."
 What image comes to mind?
 Whatever it is, I would bet that it is nothing appetizing (nor exciting, for that matter).
 It is the most puzzling instance of product naming I've come across since the Violet Crumble.